Here’s Just A

 Jen Wilkin, author & Bible teacher

-And let’s be honest—some of my best moments have happened over burned rolls! 😂🔥🍞
+And let’s be honest—haven’t your best moments happened over burned rolls too? 😂🔥🍞

 Southern Hospitality